DeChambeau flattered by role in golf’s rule-change proposals

 “As it’s played out, I think it’s really cool to see that there’s some change off of the conversations that I’ve had.”

-For him, the most important thing is the rule-change proposals do not remove the ”human element.”
+For him, the most important thing is that the rule-change proposals do not remove the “human element.”

 “It’s about making sure that you’re playing with the relative integrity of back in the day,” he said.
 “People weren’t using 48-inch shafts a long time ago, and so they are really trying to make it similar to back in the day in a sense while having a modern flair to it obviously with the graphite shafts and all that.”

-DeChambeau was the betting favorite to win the Masters in November but fell away after complaining of feeling dizzy and something being wrong with his stomach.
+The U.S. Open champion was favored to win the Masters in November but fell away after complaining of feeling dizzy and something being wrong with his stomach.

 After taking many tests, he said it was discovered that he “wasn’t utilizing enough oxygen when it came into my system” and that storing too much carbon dioxide was constricting his blood vessels.